MicrosoftDocs/dynamics-365-intelligent-order-management/transfer-order-in-iom.md

 ms.custom: bap-template
 ---

-# Integrate Transfer Order in Supply Chain Management with Intelligent Order Management
+# Integrate transfer orders in Supply Chain Management with Intelligent Order Management

-This article describes how to integrate **Transfer Orders** in Microsoft Dynamics 365 Supply Chain Management with Microsoft Dynamics 365 Intelligent Order Management.
+This article describes how to integrate transfer orders in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Intelligent Order Management.

-A **Transfer order** is created by warehouse workers to transfer products from one warehouse or location to another.
-Some of the common reasons why a **Transfer Order** may be needed include:
+Warehouse workers create transfer orders to transfer products from one warehouse or location to another.
+Here are some typical scenarios where a transfer order might be needed:

-- Transfer products from manufacturing to a distribution facility.
+- Product transfers from manufacturing to a distribution facility
-- Stock replenishment at a store from a distribution center.
+- Stock replenishment in a store from a distribution center
-- Ad hoc transfers to a warehouse from another warehouse to meet the spike in demand.
+- Ad-hoc transfers from one warehouse to another to meet a spike in demand
-- Transfers between warehouses for service purposes such as packaging and customizing requirements.
+- Transfers between warehouses for service purposes, such as packaging and customization requirements

-A **Transfer Order** entity has been introduced in Intelligent Order Management to extend support for, and provide visibility into the enterprise transactions.

-**Transfer Order** supports the following features:
+A **Transfer Order** entity has been introduced in Intelligent Order Management to extend support for, and provide visibility into, the enterprise transactions.
+The **Transfer Order** entity supports the following features:

-- Dual-write support for **Transfer Orders** is available so Transfer order data can flow seamlessly from Microsoft Dataverse into Intelligent Order Management and is visible in real or near real time.
+- Dual-write support for transfer orders is available, so that transfer order data can flow seamlessly from Dataverse into Intelligent Order Management and is visible in real or near-real time.
-- Creation of **Transfer Orders** in Intelligent Order Management.
-This will be processed in Supply Chain Management with Dual-write support.
+- Transfer orders can be created in Intelligent Order Management.
+This action will be processed in Supply Chain Management via dual-write support.
-- **Transfer Order** entity user interface fields that have been designed to meet the specific needs of support for sales order fulfillment scenarios.
+- **Transfer Order** entity user interface fields have been designed to support sales order fulfillment scenarios.
-- Transaction status and visibility of **Transfer orders** from Supply Chain Management is directly available to view within Intelligent Order Management.
+- Transaction status and transfer orders from Supply Chain Management can be viewed directly in Intelligent Order Management.
-- The **Transfer Order product** view is available within the **Sales Order products** tab, which provides visibility to the transfers from individual **Transfer order** transactions
+- The **Transfer Order product** view is available on the **Sales Order products** tab and provides visibility into the transfers from individual transfer order transactions.

-## Dual-write support for **Transfer Orders**
+## Dual-write support for transfer orders

-The following prerequisites must be met to activate dual-write support for purchase orders:
+The following prerequisites must be met before you can activate dual-write support for purchase orders:

-It is important to have the following dual-write packages installed or updated to ensure that you have the latest versions.
+- Install the following dual-write packages, or update to the latest versions:

     - Dual-write core solution package
     - Dual-write Application Core package
     - Dual-write Finance package
     - Dual-write Human Resources package

-If your environment already has dual-write for sales orders installed, ensure that it is up-to-date.
-If you have an older version of Intelligent Order Management running in your instance which already has dual-write installed, ensure that you import the UX solution package for Purchase Orders and Transfer Orders.
+- If dual-write for sales orders is already installed in your environment, ensure that it's up to date.
+If an older version of Intelligent Order Management is running in your instance, and dual-write is installed for it, ensure that you import the user experience (UX) package solution for purchase orders and transfer orders.

 ## General guidelines for installing the add-on UX package for new users

-If you are installing Intelligent Order Management first, you should install the dual-write solution before importing the UX package solution.
+If you're installing Intelligent Order Management first, you should install the dual-write solution before you import the UX package solution.

-If you are installing the dual-write solution first, the UX package solution will be imported as part of the install.
-Intelligent Order Management can then be installed afterwards.
+If you're installing the dual-write solution first, the UX package solution will be imported as part of the installation.
+Intelligent Order Management can then be installed afterward.

-## Initial sync of pre-requisite tables
+## Initial synchronization of prerequisite tables

-To create new **Transfer orders** and work with existing **Transfer orders**, you must sync the reference data between Supply Chain Management and Microsoft Dataverse.
+To create new transfer orders and work with existing transfer orders, you must sync the reference data between Supply Chain Management and Dataverse.
 You use the initial write functionality to detect the table relationships and find the tables that you must enable for a given map.

-In the dual write synch settings you will see the pre-requisite tables for both **Transfer Order Header** and **Transfer Order Products**
+In the dual-write synchronization settings, you will see the prerequisite tables for both the transfer order header and transfer order products.

-The following tables need to be synched for header:
+The following tables must be synced for the header:

 - Sites
 - Worker